 ‘Teaching and Learning With Monarch Butterflies’ is a two-day workshop combining classroom and field experiences.
 It enables pre-K through 12th grade educators to teach essential skills in literacy, math, science, geography, technology, Spanish, the arts and social studies…through the captivating story of monarchs.

 Workshops are taught by a team of experienced classroom teachers and environmental educators.
-Participants are provided with the knowledge, skills, materials and confidence to raise monarchs and create an outstanding learning experience for their students.
+Participants are provided with the knowledge, skills, materials and confidence to raise monarchs and create a meaningful, hands-on learning experience.

 TO SIGN-UP FOR THIS WORKSHOP: You can either 1) Download this form, fill out and mail with payment, 2) Print the form below, fill out, and mail with payment, 3) visit www.MonarchTeacherNetwork.org, 4) Email firstname.lastname@example.org, or 5) Call 856-582-7000, ext.
 110.